kodsnack/advent_of_code_2017/advall-haskell/readme.md

 __Compile and run solutions:__
 1. `ghc -O SolveAll.hs -o SolveAll`
-2. `./SolveAll`
+2. `./SolveAll [-t] [Int]`

-_Run solution(s) for specific day(s) by providing one or more command line argument(s).
+_Run solution(s) for specific day(s) by providing one or more integer command line argument(s).
 For example, `./SolveAll 5 8 3` will run the solutions for day 5, day 8, and day 3.
-If no arguments are provided, all solutions will run._
+If no integer arguments are provided, all solutions will run._

+_Add flag `-t` in order to measure running time of each solution that runs._

 __Run solutions without compiling:__
 `runGhc SolveAll.hs`